rmsk2/mobilenotifier/readme.md

 In other words: **Please, do not deploy this software in a fashion which exposes it to the public internet**.
 I run it in my home network on my own K3S kubernetes cluster and for this environment the lack of authentication and authorization is acceptable.

+## General information

+Please be aware that the port on which the backend server listens is (at the moment) hardcoded to `5100`.
+In addition the URL scheme used by mobile notifier is (again at the moment) also hardcoded.
+All API addresses are mapped to the path `/notifier/api/...`, the addresses for the SPA are mappend to `/notifier/app/...` and the swagger documentation is expected to be accessed via
+`/notifier/api/swagger/...`.

 ## Running the software during development

 You first have to build the frontend by executing `npm run builddev` in the `frontend` subdirectory and `swag init -g controller/swagger_base.go` followed by `go build` in the `backend` subdirectory.